-Whether you live here or just visiting, people figure out pretty fast that Hong Kong certainly isn’t a cheap city.
+Whether you live here or just visiting, people figure out pretty fast that Hong Kong Island certainly isn’t a cheap place.
 Whether it’s your tiny, overpriced hotel room, eating out at a nice restaurant, or trying to find a cocktail that costs less than HK$50.00, it’s easy to burn through your cash while here.

 If you’re on a shoestring budget, or simply frugal by nature, you’ll be glad to know that despite the reputation, there are in fact many free things to do in the Fragrant Harbour.
 Sometimes all it might take is the cost of public transportation which, thankfully, is dirt cheap and awesome.